ChibiOS/ChibiOS/readme.txt

   subdirectory, this should make things easier for RIDE7 users.
 The normal makefile is still available of course.
 - NEW: New article in the documentation.
 Fixed an orphaned page (STM8 port).
+- OPT: Optimization on the interface between scheduler and port layer, now the kernel is even smaller and the context switch performance improved quite a bit on all the supported architectures.

 *** 1.5.3 ***
 - FIX: Removed C99-style variables declarations (bug 2964418)(backported